UX Design Processes

 © Daniel Skrok and the Interaction Design Foundation, CC BY-NC-SA 3.0

-The Double Diamond UX design process is a visual representation of the design process, which splits into four distinct phases where designers:
+The Double Diamond UX design process is a visual representation of the design process—and it splits into four distinct phases where designers:

 ● Discover: Research the problem space.

-● Define: Define the area to focus on.
+● Define: Define the area they’ll focus on.

 3. User-Centered Design (UCD)